bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 XXX Shouldn't we be using sites-available/sites-enabled here?

 #.
-Load :file:`httpd.conf` in your editor.
-   In Fedora and Red Hat Linux, this file is found in :file:`/etc/httpd/conf`.
+Edit the Apache configuration file (see above).

 #.
 Apache uses ``<Directory>``
    directives to permit fine-grained permission setting.
 Add the